-The 2009-2011 spawning surveys failed to confirm the presence of WCT in any of the survey index reaches.
-As a result, subsequent fish surveys focused on documenting summer and fall abundance of WCT and RBT were implemented in 2011.
-Two surveys were conducted annually in side channel and tributary habitat from late July to mid-September.
-Visual observation and snorkeling was used to document species presence and their abundance at 11 of the 12 spawner survey index reaches.
-Results are outlined in Table 15 below.
+The 2009-2011 spring spawning surveys failed to confirm the presence of WCT in any of the index reaches.
+Subsequent side channel surveys focused on documenting abundance of WCT and RBT during the summer and fall.
+Beginning in 2011 two surveys were conducted annually in side channel and tributary habitat from late July to mid-September.
+Visual observation and snorkeling was used to document species presence and their abundance at 11 of the 12-spawner survey index reaches.
+Results are outlined in Figure 4 below.